shiv0899/Project1/README.md

 SHIVA Solution's PVT.
 Ltd.
 Description:

-The SHIVA project is developed to intercommunication in company, where employe of company can talk each other.
+The SHIVA project is developed to intercommunication in company, where employe of company can create their account in company websites.
 In User module, the employee can create their profiles , edit , delete and view .
 They can send message to other employee.

 Technologies used: